eficode-academy/artifactory-katas/jenkins-plugin/README.md

 }
 ```

-There are two key differences to notice
+There are two key differences to notice:

 * You can use `aql` to search for artifacts as well as the normal pattern based search.
-* The `props` attribute is no longer setting properties, but only downloading the ones where the given property is set.
+* The `props` attribute is no longer used for setting properties, but as a filter for only downloading the ones where the given property is set.

 **tasks:**

-* download the file you just made
+* Modify your pipeline so it downloads the file you just uploaded
-* make a `sh : "ls"` command in the pipeline to see that a folder is made
+* check within the pipeline that a folder is made.
+You could for instance use `sh : "ls"`
 * use the `flat` property to download the file to the root of the workspace, ignoring the repository folder structure.

->hint: you can both make a search on the specific layout, or use the `@` notation to search for build number and name
+>hint: you can both make a search on the specific layout, or use the `@` notation to search for build number and name (details can be found [here](https://www.jfrog.com/confluence/display/RTF/Artifactory+Query+Language#ArtifactoryQueryLanguage-ConstructingSearchCriteria))

 ### Promotion